 Date of Most Recent Review/Revision: June 7, 2022

 Office of Accountability: Office of the Vice-President: Finance and Administration

 Administrative Responsibility: Safety, Health, Environment and Risk Management

-1.0 The policy is designed to protect faculty, staff, students and visitors, when working in laboratories at Wilfrid Laurier University and to ensure compliance with relevant legislation.
+1.01 The policy is designed to protect Members of the University Community and visitors, when working in Laboratories at Wilfrid Laurier University and to ensure compliance with relevant legislation.

-A laboratory is a workplace where hazardous chemical, biological or radioactive substances are used for the purposes or scientific research, experimentation, analysis or teaching.
+2.01 Laboratory: a workplace where hazardous chemical, biological or radioactive substances are used for the purposes of scientific research, experimentation, analysis or teaching.
 A computer laboratory does not fall within the scope of this definition.

-3.00 The policy applies to all faculty, staff, students and visitors conducting activities in laboratories at Wilfrid Laurier University.
+3.01 The policy applies to all Members of the University Community and visitors conducting activities in laboratories at Wilfrid Laurier University.

-Waste generated in the course of laboratory activities must be disposed of safely in compliance with relevant legislation.
+4.04 Waste generated in the course of Laboratory activities must be disposed of safely in compliance with relevant legislation and University policies.